Tjakastad

-Tjakastad is a village in Gert Sibande District Municipality in the Mpumalanga province of South Africa.
+Tjakastad (known as Sidvwashini before colonialism) is a village in Gert Sibande District Municipality in the Mpumalanga province of South Africa, east of Badplaas.

 Etymology

-The area was named after Shaka Maseko, one of King Sobhuza I's headmen who lived in the area in the 1800s.
+The area was named after Shaka Maseko, one of King Mswati II's headmen who lived in the area in the 1800s.
 The Boers dubbed the area 'Tjakastad', with the Afrikaans word 'stad' meaning 'stead' or 'homestead' (Tjaka+stad for 'Shakastead' or 'Shaka homestead').
+It was known as Sidvwashini before colonialism.